 A normal organ has a homogeneous structure with a characteristic granularity.
 Its heterogeneity indicates the presence of inflammation.

-Features of calculating the linear dimensions of various structural elements of the gland are shown in the following table:
+Features of calculating linear dimensions of various structural elements glands are given in the following table:

-Evaluation of focal lesions is carried out in the case of calcifications.
+Grade focal formations carried out in the case of calcifications.

 Echogenicity

-This characteristic implies in what tone, shade a certain area of tissue will be visible on the display of the ultrasound machine.
-With its help, it is possible to characterize the lymph nodes, determining their presence, size, structure, structure.
+This characteristic implies the tone or shade in which a certain area of tissue will be visible on the display of the ultrasound machine.
+With its help, you can characterize lymph nodes, determining their presence, size, structure, structure.

-Also, on this basis, signs of various kinds of neoplasms are diagnosed (microcalcifications, cystic transformation, increased blood flow in the lymph nodes).
+Also, based on this criterion, signs of various types of neoplasms are diagnosed (microcalcifications, cystic transformation, increased blood flow in the lymph nodes).

 Location